-- Use an appropriate amount of cleaning solution, carefully following the manufacturer's instructions.
-Follow the manufacturer's recommendations when introducing cleaning agents into the system. - Ensure that the cleaning solution is circulated thoroughly in the system. - Flush the system thoroughly to remove the maximum amount of contaminants.
-When emptying the system, make sure it is done as quickly as possible using all drain off points and ensuring all low lying pipework is fully drained.
-Opening all bleed valves ensures the system will be completely emptied.
+- Make sure to use an appropriate amount of cleaning solution, carefully following the manufacturer's instructions.
+Follow the chemical manufacturer's recommendations when introducing cleaning agents into the system. - Ensure that the cleaning solution is circulated thoroughly in the system.